lanbengbeng/fdbus-doc/docs/manual.rst

 - **method[...]**: object type, defines the security policy for a collection of methods.
 - **method[...].level**: number type, indicating the security level
 - **method[...].from**: number type, which represents the minimum value of the method set.
-If it is a "default" string, it means that there is no default security level for the method of configuring the security level.
+If it is a "default" string, it means that there is no default security level for the configuring method.
 - **method[...].to**: number type, which represents the maximum value of the method set.
 The overall meaning is: If a method ID is greater than or equal to **method[...].from**, less than or equal to **method[...].to**, its security level is **method[...].level**.
 Only clients with a